Jackson Browne…Best Albums (Updated)

 The time has passed when singer-songwriters ruled the music world and toured with the best musicians.
 But, it was a packed show, and Jackson Browne still sounded great!

-Update: Jackson Browne’s new album Downhill From Everywhere was released July 23rd, 2021.
+Update: Jackson Browne’s album Downhill From Everywhere was released July 23rd, 2021.
 It’s his best album in decades.
 A complete review of the album is on this site.
 Here’s the link: https://ontherecords.net/2021/07/jackson-brownedownhill-from-everywhere-review/

 Also, you can check out the David Crosby…For Free (Review) to see what Jackson Browne recently said about David Crosby.